Arnon Street killings: The killings

 About ten police officers in Brown Square Barracks, upon hearing of Turner's murder, took a Lancia armoured car and went touring Catholic areas.
 When they dismounted their vehicle, witnesses heard them shouting "Cut the guts out of them for the murder of Turner".
 Their first victim was John McRory (40) who lived on Stanhope Street, just across the road from where Constable Turner had been shot.
 The police broke into his house and shot him dead in his kitchen.
 In Park Street, Bernard McKenna (42), father of seven, was killed while lying in bed.
 Finally, the police arrived at Arnon Street.

 William Spallen (70) lived at 16 Arnon Street and had just returned from the funeral of his wife.
 His 12-year-old grandson, Gerald Tumelty, witnessed his death: "Two men came into the room, one was in the uniform of a policeman.
 They asked my grandfather his name and he said William Spallen.
 The man in plain clothes fired three shots at him.
 When I cried out he said "lie down or I will put a bullet into you".
 Tumelty said the killers then took £20 that his grandfather had to pay for his wife's funeral.

 The attackers then used a sledgehammer to break into the house next door, where they found Joseph Walsh (39) in bed with his seven-year-old son Michael and his two-year-old daughter Bridget.
 Joseph Walsh was bludgeoned to death with the sledgehammer while Michael Walsh was shot and died from his wounds the next day.
+Bridget was also injured in the attack, hit by a bullet that had passed through Joseph Walsh.
 Another son, Frank (14), was shot in the thigh but survived.
+As the killers exited the property, they witnessed Catherine Austin holding James Walsh's youngest child, 8-month-old Robert James, who was being looked after by Catherine Austin whilst his mother attended Mass.
+The infant was shot through the head, which passed through and hit Catherine Austin in the arm.
+After the shooting, Robert James' mother was forced to, "scoop up the remains left behind and put it in a bowl," so severe was the damaged caused by the bullet according to her granddaughter.
 A local man, George Murray, described the aftermath of the attack: "One of the three policemen had revolvers and the other two had guns.
 These men went out.
 Immediately after, seven armed men – five in police uniform and two in civilians clothes – entered".
 Later that evening, another Catholic, John Mallon (60), was shot dead in Skegoneill Avenue.